Best Indicators for Forex Day Trading: Moving Averages, RSI, MACD

 The Relative Strength Index (RSI) is another popular indicator for forex day trading.
 This momentum oscillator measures the speed and change of price movements on a scale of 0 to 100.
 Generally, an RSI above 70 is considered overbought, while an RSI below 30 is deemed oversold.
 These levels help traders identify potential reversal points within a trend.

 RSI supports traders in making decisions about potential entry and exit points.
 For example, when the RSI crosses above the 30 level, it may signal the end of a downtrend and the beginning of upward momentum.
 Similarly, when the RSI falls below 70, it can indicate a reversal from an uptrend.
+In ranging markets, these threshold levels are particularly useful because price tends to oscillate between defined support and resistance zones.
+Traders often look for RSI extremes near those zones to time entries more precisely.

 The effectiveness of RSI goes beyond recognizing overbought and oversold conditions; it can also identify bullish or bearish divergences and centerline crossovers.
 A bullish divergence occurs when the price forms a lower low, but the RSI forms a higher low, suggesting that the downward momentum is likely weakening.
 Conversely, bearish divergence arises when the price reaches a higher high, and RSI marks a lower high, indicating potential downward pressure.
-Centerline crossovers occur when the RSI crosses above or below the 50-line, hinting at changing momentum patterns.
+Divergences are often more reliable when they occur at significant support or resistance levels.

 Moving Average Convergence Divergence (MACD)